 2. Set a hiring timeline—and stick to it

 Establish a structured timeline, including deadlines for reviewing applications, conducting interviews, checking references and making a decision.
 Make a point to block out time on hiring decision-makers’ calendars for interviews to help minimize scheduling issues after you identify a strong potential hire.
-When speed-to-hire is critical, a professional staffing firm can help you save time and effort—and avoid costly hiring mistakes.
+This is especially important when you consider that more than half of managers (58%) say it takes them four weeks or longer to hire for a permanent roleplenty of time for top candidates to lose interest or accept another offer.
+When speed-to-hire is critical, a professional staffing firm can help you save time and effort and avoid costly hiring mistakes.
 Learn more about working with a recruiter to hire talent.

 3. Streamline the interview process